Code-Institute-Submissions/witch-hazel-1/README.md

 ![The grafts-year-zero worksheet the start of a year](assets/readme_assets/grafts-year-zero_before.png)

-*The grafts-year-zero worksheet as it might look at the end of a growing year (2024)*
+*The grafts-year-zero worksheet as it might look at the start of a growing year (2024).
+Notice that the formulae are already in place, ready to process user entries through the App*

 ![The grafts-year-zero worksheet the end of a year](assets/readme_assets/grafts-year-zero_after.png)